brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-06.md

 me more when I'm not around.
 See how he does tak'n care of three headed dogs and*bandywols* and *tubberdewiggins.*"

-"Harry frowned.
-"Are they mistreating you, Hargrid?"
+Harry frowned.
+"Are they mistreating you, Hagrid?"

 The half giant waved it off.
 "Nah.
 'Course not.
 Things 'ave jus been a bit tight.
 All these university brains coming up, want'n bigger